stephan192/hochwasserportal/README.md

 # hochwasserportal

-# This integration is currently only working for BY, SH und NW pegel (NW only level) because the formerly used API has been locked from public usage!
+# This integration is currently only working for BY, SH und NW pegel (NW missing flow) because the formerly used API has been locked from public usage!
 I'll try to repair the other pegel also.

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-41BDF5.svg)](https://github.com/hacs/integration)
 [![Validate with hassfest](https://github.com/stephan192/hochwasserportal/actions/workflows/hassfest.yml/badge.svg)](https://github.com/stephan192/hochwasserportal/actions/workflows/hassfest.yml)